-In 1948 the Tucson airport authority was created by state charter as a nonprofit, quasi-governmental corporation.
-The authority and the city of Tucson executed a 25-year lease for the airport.
+In 1948 the Tucson Airport Authority was created by state charter as a nonprofit, quasi-governmental corporation.
+The Authority and the city of Tucson executed a 25-year lease for the airport.
 That lease was eventually extended for 100 years.

-TIA, whose official airport code is TUS, serves an average of 3.6 million passengers annually.
+Tucson International Airport, whose official airport code is TUS, serves an average of 3.6 million passengers annually.
 For the traveling public, our customers are here for three main reasons: they are traveling themselves, accompanying someone who will be traveling, or picking someone up who was traveling.

 There are both traditional and low-cost airlines providing service to national destinations with connections throughout the United States and the world.
-TIA operates with three runways; our largest is over 11,000 ft. or almost two miles long.
+TUS operates with three runways; our largest is over 11,000 ft. or almost two miles long.
 We have a secondary 8,000-ft. runway and a cross-runway.